 1 – 2 cups Water

-1. Remove skins from onions, chop fine.
+1. Remove the skins from the onions, then chop them fine.

 6. Pour the stock into a saucepan.